abenkoula71/indian-food-react/README.md

-You will also see any lint errors in the console Launches the test runner in the intractive watch mode See the section about [running tests](https://facebook.githu It correctly bundles React in productonmode and optimizeste buld frthe best perforance.
+You will also see any lint errors in the console Launches the test runner in the intractive watch mode See the section about [running tests](https://facebook.githu It correctly bundles React in produconmode and optimizeste buld frthe best perforance.
 The build is minified and the filenames inclue he
 Your app is read to behu.io/eate-rct-ap/doc/deplyment) for more iformation **Note: ths is  -wayoperation.
 Once yoconfigurio choces, you can `eject` at any time.
 This command will remove the single build dependency from your projec